Church members join relatives in grief, anger at gunman

 “When you have attended nine wakes and nine funerals, it is heartbreaking,” said Ruby Martin, the most senior member of the church who admitted it took her several weeks after the 2015 shootings before she could go back.

-There were laughter and tears; love and hate; anger and forgiveness; despair and hope at Wednesday’s hearing.
-Some shouted at Roof, wishing him to be condemned to hell.
-Others offered forgiveness and one said she would visit him in prison as he awaits execution for the slaughter.
+Emotions expressed at Wednesday’s hearing included laughter and tears; love and hate; anger and forgiveness; despair and hope.
+Some people shouted at Roof, wishing him to be condemned to hell.
+Others offered forgiveness, and one said she would visit him in prison as he awaits execution for the slaughter.

 Most Read Stories